Analysis | As Trump gets more brazen about trying to steal the election, can congressional Republicans ditch him?

 But that’s been harder to defend this week, as Trump turned to a darker tactic to stay in power: asking Republican lawmakers to change state law about how electors are decided and give those electors to him.
 He invited the top Michigan Republican lawmakers to the White House on Friday, and he called a local Detroit Republican election official after she voted to approve that city’s results.

 As his efforts get more brazen, a small handful of Republicans are elevating their criticism of him.
 But most dodged questions from reporters this week or even defended the president.
-“I don’t have any concerns,” said Sen Josh Hawley (R-Mo.), a rumored 2024 hopeful, when a reporter explained to him what Trump’s trying to do in Michigan.
+“I don’t have any concerns,” said Sen. Josh Hawley (R-Mo.), a rumored 2024 hopeful, when a reporter explained to him what Trump’s trying to do in Michigan.

 Contrast that with Sen. Mitt Romney (R-Utah):